duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2___Test.md

 	  C. /r/
 	  D. /j/
 		- /j/
+	- Point out the voiceless sound of the word "Dental" #card collapsed:: true
+		- /t/
 	- Choose the description for the initial consonant of the word "psychometric". #card card-last-interval:: 4 card-repeats:: 1